Reshusaini/TCL_Workshop_Basic-to-advance/README.md

  ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/20b41a63-913d-4e26-9a14-394f9f5815df)

 Process the input constraints and dump them in to the .csv file.
-In this given below search space we need to apply the algorithm ro convert this data into the data which can than pass to the opentimer tool. inputs contarints in the .csv files are gipresented here in the given screenshot.
+In this given below search space we need to apply the algorithm ro convert this data into the data which can than pass to the opentimer tool. inputs constarints in the .csv files are presented here in the given screenshot.

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/504dc13b-c08c-4068-bb2a-e3d9113b4ad8)

 This is the section of script which will work on this particluar sub task.

 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/c2f1628f-5285-4374-b872-3aba8562456c)
 !![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/9eddb3ee-c241-4093-858d-2e5bc6b7f748)
 ![image](https://github.com/Reshusaini/TCL_Workshop_Basic-to-advance/assets/111287601/17fe3de2-61bb-4e1e-9076-e9f709769870)